 TBIs cover a wide variety of conditions involving brain tissues and nerves.
 Some are open head injuries, where debris penetrates the skull or there is a fracture.
 Others are closed head injuries, where the body is subjected to violent forces and the brain suffers internal injuries.
 Most accidental TBIs occur during a car or motorcycle crash, fall, or during a sporting event.
 While there are many types of TBI, ranging from mild to moderate to severe, below are some of the most common:

-The most common (and mild) form of brain injury, concussions occur when suffer a forceful hit to the head.
+The most common (and mild) form of brain injury, concussions occur when victims suffer a forceful hit to the head.
 Concussions can cause headaches, a brief loss of consciousness, confusion, blurred vision, slurred speech, and nausea, and fatigue.
-While these symptoms typically resolve quickly, many people develop a post-concussion syndrome can last for months or even years.
+While these symptoms typically resolve quickly, many people develop post-concussion syndrome, which can last for months or even years.

-Another closed head injury, coup-countrecoup injury occurs when the brain bounces repeatedly off the sides of the skull, causing widespread damage.
+Coup-countrecoup injury is another closed head injury that occurs when the brain bounces repeatedly off the sides of the skull, causing widespread damage.
 Because many parts of the brain are damaged, the TBI victim may experience a broader range of symptoms than in a more focused injury.

 Diffuse Axonal Injury (DAI)

 Sometimes, trauma causes the sensitive nerves in your brains to stretch, rip, and break.
-This typically occurs when there is a sudden deceleration, like in a car crash, fall, or physical assault.
+This typically occurs when there is a sudden deceleration in movement, like in a car crash, fall, or physical assault.
 The nerve fibers, called axons, carry messages throughout our brain and body.
 The most serious DAIs cause comas and death.
 But even a mild DAI can cause profound changes in your brain’s function.